jrmazarura/wikipedia-sentence-selection/README.md

 # Wikipedia sentence selection

-The list of 800 topics can be found in top_words_coherences_800.xlsx.
+top_words_coherences_800.xlsx - contains the list of 800 topics can be found in top_words_coherences_800.xlsx.